krishte/TRACR/README.md

 # TRACR
 ## Overview

-TRACR is an IOS scheduling app designed to automatically schedule users' assignments into evenly distributed tasks based on preferences that have been given by the user
+TRACR is an IOS scheduling app designed to automatically schedule users' assignments into evenly distributed tasks based on preferences that have been given by the user.

 ### Key Features:
 - **Automated Scheduling** - TRACR creates tasks at times and with lengths that vary according to preferences for working hours and for different assignment types such as essays, presentation, and reports.